encointer/book/src/testnet-gesell-tutorial.md

 NCTR balance for 5EcDWHsGzERpiP3ZBoFfceHpinBeifq5Lh1VnCkzxca9f9ex is 0.99999932394375560185 in currency HKKAHQhLbLy8b84u1UjnHX9Pqk4FXebzKgtqSt8EKsES
 ```

-Your new currency has a very special property called demurrage.
+Your new currency has a very special property called [demurrage](./eceonomy-demurrage.md).
 This means that the nominal value of your holdings decreases over time.
 Currently it is halving every year.
 You can observe this by waiting for a few blocks and checking your balance again.
-Think of this demurrage like a tax that you pay to the decentralized "state" that takes care of redistributing wealth among the local population at every ceremony as newly issued basic income.
+Think of this demurrage like a solidarity fee that you pay to the decentralized "state" that takes care of redistributing wealth among the local population at every ceremony as newly issued basic income.

 ## What's next?